-We are able to provide full-day services to children and families through the Child Care Assistance Program (CCAP) with the Illinois Department of Human Services.
-We are required by that contract to assess and collect fees or copayments from parents for child care services.
-You will receive a letter from Eligibility that states what your state determined co-payment will be each month.
-It also appears on your approval letter sent from the state.
-Statements are issued on the 10th of each month and co-payments are due by the last day of the month.
+We are able to provide full-day services to children and families through the Child Care Assistance Program (CCAP) with the Illinois Department of Human Services (IDHS).
+We are required by that contract to assess and collect fees or copayments from parents for childcare services.
+You will receive an invoice from Educare that states what your state determined copayment will be each month.
+Your copayment amount also appears on your approval letter mailed to you from the state of Illinois.
+Educare copayment statements are issued on the fifth of each month and copayments are due by the 15th of the month.

-Co-payments must be paid by money order and made payable to The Ounce of Prevention Fund.
-We apologize for the inconvenience; however, we are unable to accept cash.
-In the event you are unable to pay your monthly copay.
-You will need to make payment arrangements with the Family Support and Community Engagement Manager or the School Director.
+Copayments must be paid by money order made payable to Start Early or through our new electronic payment system once it becomes available.
+We are unable to accept cash for payment towards your copayment.
+In the event you are unable to pay your monthly copay, you will need to make payment arrangements with the ERSEA Manager, Site Administrator, or School Director.